 Since that time significant progress has been made through this via regional investments in water use infrastructure (conversion to pipelines and sprinklers) with notable reductions in salinity concentrations.

-The Colorado River Basin Salinity Forum, the organization that spurred the Control Act of 1974, produced a video to illustrate the importance on the salinity control:
+The Colorado River Basin Salinity Forum, the organization that helps implement parts of the Salinity Control Act of 1974, help produce the following video to illustrate the importance of and issues associated with the salinity control:

-The Forum also published the 2017 Review of Water Quality Standards for Salinity in the Colorado River System, which have since been adopted.
+Every three years, the Forum publishes a formal review the Colorado River Water Quality Standards for Salinity; most recently the 2017 Review of Water Quality Standards for Salinity in the Colorado River System, was adopted.

 More reports, records, and funding opportunities can be found at the Bureau of Reclamation’s Colorado River Basin Salinity Control Program (CRBSCP) page.
 For historical reference specific to the Gunnison, the CRBSCP considered mitigating increases in salinity increases due to the increased irrigation from the Uncompahgre Project of the early 1900’s.
 Ken Leib of the USGS has published a number of papers on salinity and selenium control specific to the Gunnison Watershed that could be worth diving into.

 The 2018 Colorado River Basin Salinity Control Program Briefing Document is another great introduction to salinity in our watershed and beyond.